nadigerdivya/Interview_Questions/README.md

     2. Remove duplicate in it.
     3. Do not add uppercase values.
     4. Why the sequence is changed?
-3. Find the ancestors for two Nodes
+3. Find the ancestor for two Nodes
     - Binary tree problem